Placer County and Nevada County

 Taking something that isn’t yours is theft, which is a serious crime in the state of California.
 Committing any form of a theft crime, such as robbery or burglary, can result in serious consequences, including time in jail or prison, fines, and restitution.

 Having a strong defense is vital to protecting yourself from a burglary, robbery, or theft conviction.
 Your intent is a significant part of the prosecution’s case in many theft trials.
-A skilled Placer County criminal defense lawyer or Nevada County criminal defense lawyer at Leupp & Woodall can help clarify the circumstances of the incident and aggressively seek the best possible outcome on your behalf.
+A skilled Placer County criminal defense lawyer or Nevada County criminal defense attorney at Leupp & Woodall can help clarify the circumstances of the incident and aggressively seek the best possible outcome on your behalf.

 Don’t let prosecutors steal your freedom and your future.
 For a powerful burglary or theft defense, contact Leupp & Woodall at (530) 836-5062 today!